Ride Description

 Will there be medical support?

-We do not have medical support on the route but will have medical support at SAG 1.
-If you do require a medic, we have SAG support drivers available to take you back to Flagstaff or the nearest hospital.
-We also have the Ham Radio Club supporting our ride so that we can radio in help if needed.
-There is only one spot on the ride where someone riding out-of-control can get hurt.
+We will have medical support along the route at key spots.
+There will also be medical support at SAG 1.
+If you do require medical support and/or transport, alert one of the ham radio operators (in the yellow shirts) or SAG support drivers who can get the medics to you as quickly as possible and are available to take you back to Flagstaff or the nearest hospital.
+There are only a few spots on the ride where someone riding out-of-control can get hurt.
 Please do not be that person.

 How should I prepare?
 And what should I bring?